 Rita: Yecch, makes me sick.

-Phil: (to self) No white chocolate.
+Phil: [to self] No white chocolate.

 - The many errands Phil runs as he spends longer and longer in the loop.

 - And subverted with the homeless man, since no matter what Phil does, he dies in the loop.

-- Shout-Out: Very subtle, but Phil stuffing his face with the cake in the Tip Top gluttony scene, his guzzling from a bottle of Jack Daniels as he watches Jeopardy (for the nth time), and his music act at the end with the Ray-Bans all echo great moments from Bill Murray's fellow Saturday Night Live alumnus, John Belushi.
+- Very subtle, but Phil stuffing his face with the cake in the Tip Top gluttony scene, his guzzling from a bottle of Jack Daniels as he watches Jeopardy (for the nth time), and his music act at the end with the Ray-Bans all echo great moments from Bill Murrays fellow Saturday Night Live alumnus, John Belushi.

 - Small Name, Big Ego: Phil before the loop.
-He invariably responded to greetings with, "Hi, thanks for watching."Larry: [practically giggling] Did he actually call himself "the talent"?
+He invariably responded to greetings with "Hi, thanks for watching."Larry: [practically giggling] Did he actually call himself "the talent"?

 - Snow Means Love: Several times.
 Alternately, exactly once.
 Time travel.

-- Suspiciously Apropos Music: At first, Sonny and Chers "I Got You may seem like a random pop song on Phil's radio, but as the film goes along, it gets a sinister edge to it.I got you, babe.
+- Suspiciously Apropos Music: At first, Sonny and Chers "I Got You Babe" may seem like a random pop song on Phil's radio, but as the film goes along, it gets a sinister edge to it.I got you, babe.
 I got you, babe.

-- During Phil's unsuccessful attempts to seduce Rita in the snow, Ray Charles' You Don't Know Me starts playing.
+- During Phil's unsuccessful attempts to seduce Rita in the snow, Ray Charles' "You Dont Know Me" starts playing.

 - Talk About the Weather: Mrs. Lancaster tries to make small talk with Phil by talking about the weather unfortunately, hes a weather forecaster in a bad mood.Mrs.
 Lancaster: There's talk of a blizzard.

 - Technically a Smile: During the second ceremony, Phil makes an awkward, nervous fake smile at the end of his intro.

-- Ungrateful Bastard: Throughout the loop he saves one same kid from falling from a tree.
+- Ungrateful Bastard: Throughout the loop he saves the same kid from falling from a tree.
 He snarks at the little brat for never thanking him once.Phil: What do you say?
 What do you say? [kid runs off] You little brat, you have never thanked me!
 Ill see you tomorrow, maybe!